Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Introduction

+We observe that the power of $c$ in \eqref{eq_exp1_20} is half the power of $c$ in \eqref{eq_intro_principal}.
+In other words, Theorem~\ref{thm_intro_principal} appears to overestimate the number of lost digits in the evaluation of the first $k$ elements of $X$ by roughly a factor of two.

 The paper is organized as follows.
-Section~\ref{sec_mat_overview} contains a brief informal overview of the principle algorithm of this paper.
 In Section~\ref{sec_prel}, we summarize a number of well known mathematical and numerical facts to be used in the rest of this paper.
-In Section~\ref{sec_analytical}, we introduce the necessary analytical apparatus and carry out the analysis.
-In Section~\ref{sec_num_algo}, we introduce the principal numerical algorithm of this paper, and perform its error analysis; we also describe several other related algorithms.
+In Section~\ref{sec_analytical}, we develop the necessary analytical apparatus and perform error analysis of the algorithm, described in Section~\ref{sec_num_algo} (and we also describe a number of related algorithms).
 In Section~\ref{sec_applications}, we discuss some applications of our algorithm to other computational problems.
-In Section~\ref{sec_numerical}, we illustrate the performance of our algorithm via several numerical examples, and compare it to some related classical algorithms.
+In Section~\ref{sec_numerical}, we illustrate the numerical stability of our algorithm and corresponding theoretical results via several numerical examples, and provide comparison to some related classical algorithms.